 - All additional forms covering team background and additional information

 - Tap into local resources for assistance with writing an executive summary and creating a business model canvas

 - Incorporation of a new company that will be the recipient of MegaWatt Venture funds (if not already incorporated)

 - Mandatory attendance by all team members in the 8-week virtual training program covering cleantech entrepreneurship

-- At least one team member be available to pitch your company at the Grand Prize showcase at the end of May 2017 (date & location to be announced soon) in Orlando, FL.
+- At least one team member be available to pitch your company at the Grand Prize showcase at in Spring 2018 (date & location to be announced soon) in Orlando, FL.

 - Meet with UCF Venture Accelerator staff to determine coaching needs and next steps for commercialization strategy

 - Development of a product prototype that can be showcased at the final event

 - Development of a fundable business plan and an investor presentation